Freedom of Will - Maker to Decide

 The court noted that freedom to dispose of assets by Will remains a prominent feature of the Australian legal system.
 It concluded that for the court to re-model a Will because a judge thinks that to do so would be “fairer” would pay no more than lip service, or not even that, to respecting a capable Will-maker’s own judgment.

-Please telephone our Chris Kohler or Ross Moschella on 3221 8655 if you have any queries regarding a deceased estate.
+Please call our Chris Kohler or Ross Moschella on 3221 8655 if you have any queries regarding a deceased estate.